anshuman881/device-fingerprint/README.md

-# Device Tracker - Full Stack Application
+# Device Fingerprint - Full Stack Application

 ## Overview
 A complete full-stack application that tracks devices using browser fingerprinting techniques.
 Built with React frontend and Spring Boot backend.